liuyao12/ConvNets-PDE-perspective/README.md

 1. One special type of PDEs, called **symmetric hyperbolic systems** (Maxwell and Dirac equations are prominent *linear* examples), would be interesting to implement.
 Or instead, we could help make the ConvNet more "hyperbolic" by putting a suitable regularization term in the loss function.

-1. The PDEs here are all "constant coefficients" (i.e., the coefficients are constant in the x and y variables, but do vary in t).
-What if we make them vary in x and y as well?
+1. The PDEs here are all "constant coefficients" (i.e., the coefficients are constant in the $x$ and $y$ variables, but do vary in $t$).
+What if we make them vary in $x$ and $y$ as well?
 That is, after the standard 3x3 conv, multiply the result by the "coordinate function" of the form $ax+by+c$.
 Taking the latest torchvision code for ResNet, here are the relevant changes that can be made (easily adaptable to other ConvNets):

 ``` python